 The second half of 2008 saw the global economy turned upside down, sparked by uncertainty in the credit markets.
 This situation continued in 2009.
-Depending on the geographic area, this has had, and could continue to have, a negative impact on the group's suppliers, subcontractors, partners and customers, in particular as regards their access to financing.
-It is not possible to predict the duration of this global crisis, or if the economic situation will continue to deteriorate before improving.
-Depending on the geographical area, a worsening of the current economic crisis could have a significant negative impact on the performance of AREVA's suppliers' and subcontractors' obligations towards the group.
-Although major infrastructure spending has been announced in connection with economic stimulus measures adopted by a certain number of countries, it is not possible to predict when those measures will be implemented or the extent of their impact.
+Depending on the geographic area, this has had, and could continue to have, a negative impact on the group's suppliers, subcontractors, partners and customers, in particular as

-4.4.3.
-RISK ASSOCIATED WITH DEPENDENCY ON THE GROUP'S CUSTOMERS
+RISK ASSOCIATED WITH DEPENDENCY ON THE GROUP'S CUSTOMERS 4.4.3.

-THE GROUP'S LOSS OF ONE ITS MAIN CUSTOMERS OR A REDUCTION IN THEIR PURCHASES, OR AN EROSION OF CONTRACT TERMS OR CONDITIONS, COULD HAVE A SIGNIFICANT NEGATIVE IMPACT ON THE GROUP'S OPERATIONS AND FINANCIAL POSITION.
+THE GROUP'S LOSS OF ONE ITS MAIN CUSTOMERS OR A REDUCTION IN THEIR PURCHASES, OR AN EROSION OF CONTRACT TERMS OR CONDITIONS.
+COULD HAVE A SIGNIFICANT NEGATIVE IMPACT ON THE GROUP'S OPERATIONS AND FINANCIAL POSITION.